 When Aiya America came to us looking to migrate their three Magento stores into one BigCommerce store, we knew the task would be a great way to showcase our NuEthic Utah BigCommerce Development services.

-Aiya America required a custom-built API for storing and displaying their recipies, as well as user friendly templates for their in-house team to create their own pages after launch.
+Aiya America required a custom-built API for storing and displaying their recipes, as well as user-friendly templates that would help their in-house team to create their own pages after launch.
 They also asked for a custom recipe app that would allow our client’s staff to add and manage their recipes through a friendly user interface.
-The appcould collate the information into the html needed to display the recipes on the frontend and then post it to the main site backend via the API.
+The app could collate the information into the HTML needed to display the recipes on the frontend, and then post it to the main site backend via the API.

 Aiya’s four thousand customers would also need to be migrated, which would prove a difficult task as they were spread throughout the three sites and shared no common ID number.

 Working with Aiya, we were able to layout a design for their site.
 The design layout went rather easily, thanks to Aiya knowing their audience.
 The migration was mainly a copy of their old site, so the page layouts were not that difficult to copy.
 Aiya did request some new pages and new designs are included as well.

 Here’s a breakdown of what we were able to accomplish with Aiya America:

 THE APP: Our developers started right away on the API, considering it was the most time-consuming aspect of the project.
 We started working on the framework of the app from scratch.
 We designed the app with Aiya’s staff in mind and made sure to include elements that would give it a very simple user interface.
 Using text boxes, checkboxes, tags, and image loaders, the app would convert specific recipe information into an HTML page and append it to the main Aiya site via API.
 The app also included admin credentials and a separate domain.